 Examination of lymph node tissue sample after a sentinel lymph node biopsy

-The extracted lymph node tissue sample is examined under a microscope by a pathologist to look for the presence of rapidly dividing (malignant) cells, which are indicative of cancer.
+A pathologist examines the extracted lymph node tissue sample under a microscope, to look for the presence of rapidly dividing (malignant) cells, which are indicative of cancer.
 To identify the sentinel lymph node, surgeons inject a tracer (either an inert dye or a radioactive marker) behind the nipple or in the area surrounding the nipple.
 This injection may cause some mild discomfort for 10 to 15 seconds.
 This dye makes its way to the sentinel lymph node by traveling across the lymph node tissue.
 Surgeons are able to find the sentinel node when the dye color is seen, or in the case of a radioactive tracer, when the dye shows signs of radiation.

 Axillary lymph node dissection

-For this process, surgical oncologists remove multiple lymph nodes from the armpit area, and these are sent for a pathological examination.
-The number of lymph nodes needed to be removed, is different for each patient.
-Patients with small tumor sizes and less than 2 cancerous sentinel lymph nodes may also avoid this process.
+For this process, surgical oncologists remove multiple lymph nodes from the armpit area, and these are sent for pathological examination.
+The number of lymph nodes that are needed to be removed may be different for each patient.
+Patients with tumour of small sizes, with less than 2 cancerous sentinel lymph nodes, may avoid this process.
 As explained above, having a smaller amount of lymph node tissue removed can reduce the risk of possible side effects, without affecting post-treatment survival rates.

 Both sentinel lymph node biopsy and axillary lymph node dissection become optional if the patient is aged more than 65.
-The requirement to perform either of these procedures, also depends on the general health of the patient and how much they are likely to be affected by the surgical outcomes.
+The requirement to perform either of these procedures also depends on the general health of the patient, and how likely they are to be affected by the surgical outcomes.
 For patients of invasive breast cancers who are scheduled to undergo a complete mastectomy, a sentinel lymph node biopsy, or a partial or full axillary lymph node dissection is usually advised before the main surgery.
 This is done because it is difficult to find sentinel lymph nodes after a mastectomy (because there is nowhere left to inject the dye).

 Reconstruction of breasts after breast cancer surgery

-Women who undergo a complete mastectomy might want to get a breast reconstruction (re-creation) process done to maintain their natural appearance.
+Women who undergo a complete mastectomy might want to get a breast reconstruction (re-creation) process done to retain their natural appearance.
 Reconstructive surgery uses either synthetic breast implants or tissue which is extracted from a different part of the body.
-This is usually performed by a plastic surgeon and is traditionally outside the purview of oncology once breast cancer treatment is complete.
+This is usually performed by a plastic surgeon and is traditionally outside the purview of oncology, once breast cancer treatment is complete.

-Breast reconstruction can be scheduled either immediately after surgery, or it can be delayed, as advised by the treating surgical oncologist – as the feasibility of this depends on the recovery timelines for each individual patient.
+Breast reconstruction can be scheduled either immediately after surgery, or it can be delayed, as per the advice of the treating surgical oncologist.
+The feasibility of breast reconstruction depends on the recovery timelines for each individual patient.